edchan-aws/aurora-mysql-gdb/index.md

 ## Sign in to the provided AWS accounts

-At the beginning of the workshop you have been provided with a **12-character access code**.
+At the beginning of the workshop you should have been provided with a **12-character access code**.
 This access code grants you permission to use a dedicated AWS account for the purposes of this workshop.
+If you have not received one, please reach out to one of our support staff at the workshop.

 Go to <a href="https://dashboard.eventengine.run/" target="_blank">**https://dashboard.eventengine.run/**</a>, enter the access code and click **Proceed**.